This assignment is related to virtual memory

 .
 In addition, your

-any situation of these different parameters.
+any arbitrary combination of these parameters.

-part 3 in your "status.txt" file.
+file.
 Also, you should briefly explain how

 and your program should accept the following parameters: